lgeorges1234/1_Private_Blockchain_Project/README.md

 This application has been created using Node.js and javascript programming language.
 The architecture use ES6 classes.
 Some of the libraries or npm modules used:
-    - "bitcoinjs-lib": "^4.0.3",
+    * "bitcoinjs-lib": "^4.0.3",
-    - "bitcoinjs-message": "^2.0.0",
+    * "bitcoinjs-message": "^2.0.0",
-    - "body-parser": "^1.18.3",
+    * "body-parser": "^1.18.3",
-    - "crypto-js": "^3.1.9-1",
+    * "crypto-js": "^3.1.9-1",
-    - "express": "^4.16.4",
+    * "express": "^4.16.4",
-    - "hex2ascii": "0.0.3",
+    * "hex2ascii": "0.0.3",
-    - "morgan": "^1.9.1"
+    * "morgan": "^1.9.1"

 ### Libraries purpose:

 1. `bitcoinjs-lib` and `bitcoinjs-message`.
-Those libraries will help us to verify the wallet address ownership, we are going to use it to verify the signature.
+Those libraries help to verify the wallet address ownership, it is used to verify the signature.
-2. `express` The REST Api created for the purpose of this project it is being created using Express.js framework.
+2. `express` The REST Api is being created using Express.js framework.
-3. `body-parser` this library will be used as middleware module for Express and will help us to read the json data submitted in a POST request.
+3. `body-parser` this library is used as middleware module for Express in order to read the json data submitted in a POST request.
-4. `crypto-js` This module contain some of the most important cryotographic methods and will help us to create the block hash.
+4. `crypto-js` This module contains some of the most important cryotographic methods and is used to create the block hash.
-5. `hex2ascii` This library will help us to **decode** the data saved in the body of a Block.
+5. `hex2ascii` This library is used to **decode** the data saved in the body of a Block.
 ---